hongmaoxiao/zustand/readme.md

     npm install zustand

-Small, fast and scaleable bearbones state-management solution.
-Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, breaches reconciler boundaries.
-You can check out a small live demo [here](https://codesandbox.io/s/v8pjv251w7).
+Small, fast and scaleable barebones state-management solution.
+Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like, breaches reconciler boundaries (React context cannot pass into react-three-fiber, react-konva, etc).

 #### Create a store (or multiple, up to you...)